4rkal/blog/content/posts/launching-cyphergoat.md

 ---
-title: Introducing CypherGoat - The frist open source crypto exchange aggregator
+title: Introducing CypherGoat - The first open source crypto exchange aggregator
 description: Swap your crypto at the best rate on the market.
 Fast, Private, Open source!
 date: 2025-03-12T18:32:54+03:00
 draft: false